alttester/AltTester-Unity-SDK/Docs/source/pages/examples.md

 **4.** Example test projects for AltTester® Unity SDK for a project that uses UIToolkit:

-* C# tests [DragonCrasher](https://github.com/alttester/Example-CSharp-Standalone-DragonCrasher): This project demonstrates how to write and run automated tests using AltTester in a Unity project that utilizes UI Toolkit.
+* C# tests [DragonCrasher](https://github.com/alttester/Example-CSharp-Standalone-DragonCrasher): This project demonstrates how to write and run automated tests using AltTester® in a Unity project that utilizes UI Toolkit.
 It includes pre-written tests that interact with Unity UI elements and validate behaviors.
 Follow the provided setup instructions to build the project and execute the tests.